asyncapi/training/VIDEO_5_SCRIPT.md

-# Video 5: Open Governance and transparency
+# Video 5: Open governance and transparency

 - AsyncAPI and Linux Foundation
 - What is transparency